ritchieng/deep-learning-wizard/docs/deep_learning/fromscratch/fromscratch_cnn.md

 print(f'Probas: {pd.DataFrame(output.numpy()).to_string(index=False, header=False)}')
 ```

-!!! note Dot Product, Matrix Multiplication, and Hadamard Product
+!!! note "Dot Product, Matrix Multiplication, and Hadamard Product"
-    - Hadamard product: element-wise multiplicaton of 2 matrices.
+    Hadamard product: element-wise multiplicaton of 2 matrices.
-    - Matrix Multiplication: take the first row of the first matrix and perform dot product with each of the N columns in the second matrix to form N columns in the first row of the new matrix.
+    Matrix Multiplication: take the first row of the first matrix and perform dot product with each of the N columns in the second matrix to form N columns in the first row of the new matrix.
 Repeat for remaining rows for the first matrix.

 ```python